Matka-class missile boat: Combat usage

+On August 10, a special forces team from the 45th Guards Spetsnaz Brigade of the Russian Airborne Forces (VDV) launched a raid on the port of Poti.
+Most of the Georgian fleet was anchored in port, but unmanned due their crews expecting further air attacks (a day earlier the Russians launched two Tochka-U missiles, killing five sailors), allowing the VDV commandos to board, mine and sink several Georgian Navy and Coast Guard vessels, including the Tbilisi.

 Trivia

-In Russian language, the word "matka" (NATO given name) means literally "uterus".
+In Russian language, the word "matka" (NATO given name) means literally mother.
 The word has also meaning "queen" (of insect hive), which is the most likely connotation, since previous missile boat classes were named Osa and Komar, meaning "wasp" and "mosquito".

 Ships

 A total of 12 boats were built for the Soviet Navy.
 A gun boat version without hydrofoils was offered for export.